ubiquarum66/ubiquarum66.github.io/_posts/2020-5-20-Udacity_Sparkify_Project_Blog.md

 ## Conceptual Context

-The idea is to bundle and classify log information out of the daily use of the sstreaming platform.
+The idea is to bundle and classify log information out of the daily use of the streaming platform.

 This accidentially created information shall help to identify users that are on the brink of churning, of leaving the revenue prone paid service.

 The resulting classification might help to intercept this decision of churning just in time by offering incentives or cheaper service or or or...

-Now the task i to inspect the logs, and find useful features
+Now the task is to inspect the logs, and find useful features
 + to detect the churning itself, and to
 + somehow describe user behaviour indirectly
 + thus, by ML, detect behaviour leading to churn.